dchacke/berlin-lang/README.md

 There are no commas or semicolons--at least not how they're used in JS.
 Commas are treated as whitespace and discouraged.
 Semicolons are used for comments.

 Berlin borrows a feature from Ruby that allows you to use underscores as thousands separator: `1_000_000`.
 These underscores are optional, can be placed anywhere inside a number, and won't alter the number's value in any way.

+Parentheses are used exclusively for function invocations.
+There are no groupings in Berlin.
+Self-invoking functions don't need to be wrapped in parentheses, either: `fn(a a)(1)` is a self-invoking identity function.

 ## I Came Here from Clojure(Script)--Should I Use This?